 – £3,500 for an injury leaving a permanently clicking jaw

-Now you don’t need a lawyer to bring a claim for you, but it is a good idea to instruct specialist solicitors such as Truth Legal because many criminal injuries claims are rejected on a technicality.
-As no legal fees are paid, Truth Legal would take 25% of the compensation on a no win, no basis.
+You don’t need a lawyer to bring a claim for you, but it is a good idea to instruct specialist solicitors such as Truth Legal because many criminal injuries claims are rejected on a technicality.
+As no legal fees are paid, Truth Legal would take 25% of the compensation on a no-win no fee basis.

 This Free Guide is an overview only of the Criminal Injuries Compensation Scheme rather than a full explanation of the law.
 If you have any questions about criminal injuries claims, please contact the Criminal Injuries Compensation Authority or specialist solicitors such as Truth Legal.
 Please note: if you are assaulted you may be able to bring other personal injury claims as well as a Criminal Injuries claim.